OpenPecha/Pydurma/README.md

 ## Project description

-FTC creates a clean e-text version of a Tibetan work from multiple flawed sources.
+CommonSpell creates a clean e-text version of a Tibetan work from multiple flawed sources.

 Benefits include: